Flag Etiquette

 Ok, So What Flags and Ensign Should I Buy for my Pride and Joy?

-For the majority of us British seafarers, the Red Ensign is the one to be worn by our vessels, along with our club burgee should you wish to.
+For the majority of us British seafarers, the Red Ensign is the one to be worn by our vessels, along with our club burger, should you wish to.
 Other ensigns and rules associated with Special Ensigns and Dedicated Burgees are discussed later.

 Ensign Burgee